-Amy LeBlanc (she/her) is a writer and editor from Calgary, Alberta.
-She is currently non-fiction editor at filling Station magazine and is the author of two chapbooks, most recently “Ladybird, Ladybird” published with Anstruther Press (August 2018).
-Amy’s debut poetry collection, I know something you don’t know, is forthcoming with Gordon Hill Press (Spring 2020).
-Her debut novella Unlocking will be published by the UCalgary Press in their Brave and Brilliant Series.
-Her work has appeared or is forthcoming in Room, PRISM International, and the Literary Review of Canada among others and she was recently long-listed for Room Magazine’s 2018 Short Forms Contest.
-She is currently completing an MA in English Literature and creative writing at the University of Calgary.
-Visit her website for more information: https://amyjleblanc.com/
+Amy LeBlanc (she/her) is an MA student in English Literature and creative writing at the University of Calgary and Managing Editor at filling Station magazine.
+Amy’s debut poetry collection, I know something you don’t know, was published with Gordon Hill Press in March 2020.
+Her novella “Unlocking” will be published by the UCalgary Press in their Brave and Brilliant Series in 2021.
+Her work has appeared in Room, PRISM International, and the Literary Review of Canada among others.
+She is a recipient of the 2020 Lieutenant Governor of Alberta Emerging Artist Award.

 Kimberly A. Williams (she/her) is an award-winning author, teacher, community activist, and engaging public speaker.
 She is Associate Professor and Program Coordinator of Women’s & Gender Studies at Mount Royal University where she teaches courses on men and masculinities, feminist, critical race, and queer theories, and global gender issues, including the transnational sex industry, globalization, and health and health care policies and practices.